turingschool/curriculum/source/projects/contact_manager.markdown

 Change any reference to `person` to be `contact` and run the tests again.

 That fixes the `phone_numbers/new` view spec.
 Next up is `spec/views/phone_numbers/edit.html.erb_spec.rb`.
 Do the same thing there.
+Use the same technique for the failing `index.html.erb_spec.rb` and `show.html.erb_spec.erb`.
+You will also need to update the views that those specs are testing in a similar way.

 And now... finally!
 The only failing test is the company test that we started out with.

-Open up the `app/models/company.rb` file and add the following relationship:
+Open up the `app/models/company.rb` file and the following relationship between `phone_numbers` should look like this:

 ```ruby
 has_many :phone_numbers, as: :contact
 ```

 Re-run all the tests.
-See *green*, breathe a sigh of relief, and *check-in* your code.
+See *green* and breathe a sigh of relief.
+Get the pending controller tests to pass and *check-in* your code.

 We're almost done here.
-Remember back right before everything blew up we had a test for the company that was passing suspiciously, and we improved it.
+We have some weak tests that need to be improved.

-Let's improve the tests for the person model in the same way.
+Let's start with the person model.

 There are two tests: 'has an array of phone numbers' and 'has an array of email addresses'.
+Right now they are only checking for empty arrays, but they don't really test the relationships that they should.

 Update these to: